Nursing

 - You can use an objective when changing or modifying your career path.

-- For instance, if you plan to change from a surgical assistant registered nurse to an accident and emergency registered nurse, you’d use an objective to highlight that you’re pursuing a new subfield within nursing.
+- For instance, if you plan to change from a surgical assistant registered nurse to an A&E registered nurse, you’d use an objective to highlight that you’re pursuing a new subfield within nursing.

-- Use a career objective if you’re looking for a graduate position and lack experience.
+- Use a career objective if you’re seeking a graduate position and lack experience.

 - Use a summary to highlight your most valuable experience and skills.
 These are ideal when you have extensive experience in nursing.